The Ghost in the Machine

 Scaffolding helps you build.
 It doesn’t decide what you build — or whether anyone believes in it.

-Advantage comes from learning faster than the moment changes — and behaving in an authentic fashion that earns trust when it matters most.
+Advantage comes from learning faster than the moment changes, and behaving in ways that earn trust when it matters most.